timescale/docs/timescaledb/tutorials/telegraf-output-plugin.md

 Telegraf is written in Go, and the current build process of the tool is configured to produce one standalone binary.
 Because of this all the code for the different plugins must be part of that binary.
-Timescale have an unofficial build of Telegraf version 1.13.0 with our plugin added, that you can download
+Timescale have an unofficial build of Telegraf version 1.13.0 with the plugin added, that you can download
 from:
 *   Linux amd64: <tag type="download">[deb](https://telegrafreleases.blob.core.windows.net/linux/telegraf_1.13.0~with~pg-1_amd64.deb)</tag> <tag type="download">[rpm](https://telegrafreleases.blob.core.windows.net/linux/telegraf-1.13.0~with~pg-1.x86_64.rpm)</tag> <tag type="download">[binary](https://telegrafreleases.blob.core.windows.net/linux/telegraf)</tag>
 *   Windows amd64: <tag type="download">[binary/exe](https://telegrafreleases.blob.core.windows.net/windows/telegraf.exe)</tag>
 *   MacOS amd64: <tag type="download">[binary](https://telegrafreleases.blob.core.windows.net/macos/telegraf)</tag>